Warfley/STAX/README.md

 To implement a task, simply inherit from either `TTask` or `TRVTask<T>` and implement the `Execute` method (similar to `TThread`).
 The result of `TRVTask<T>` has to be written into the field `FResult` which has `protected` visibility.

-To ease implementation the unit `stax.tasks.functional` implements tasks that can be created from function pointers.
+To ease implementation the unit `stax.functional` implements tasks that can be created from function pointers.
 At the moment it supports creating tasks from any function or procedure (both as simple function or as method/of object) with 0 to 4 parameter.
 Typing is handled via generics
 ```